natelust/CloakingVarWriteup/writeup.md

 # Proposal to add assignment and LOAD overloading

-This pre-pep aims to introduce the ability for a class to specify what will happen when a named instance is loaded by the interpreter, or when the name is attempted to be rebound.
-This is similar to the behavior of a property field on a class, but for the class itself.
+This pre-pep aims to introduce the ability for a class to specify what will happen when a named instance is loaded by the interpreter, or when the name is attempted to be re-bound.
+This is similar to the behavior of a property field on a class, but for an instance the class itself.
 Variables that implement these behaviors will be referred to as cloaking variables in this document, as what the user sees cloaks the underlying object.
 Towards the bottom of this document is a set of behaviors this functionality would add, but is by no means exhaustive.
 The following section describes some technical aspects of the implementation in cpython.

 A preliminary working implementation of this behavior has been made against cpython 3.7.
 The code can be found [here](https://github.com/natelust/cpython/tree/cloakingVars) (The repo should be on the cloakingVars branch.